BianBian2021/VeloHARMO/README.md

 # VeloHARMO
 ## VeloHARMO is a pipeline for mRNA design and optimization by translation velocity harmonization from native organism to host organism.
-VeloHARMO consists of two crucial components: 1.Deep learning modelling for translation velocity prediction in both native and host organisms.
-2.Genetic algorithm to generate the harmonized mRNA sequences from native organism to host organism.
+VeloHARMO consists of two crucial components: 1.Deep learning modelling for translation velocity prediction in both native and host organisms; 2.Genetic algorithm to generate the harmonized mRNA sequences from native organism to host organism.

 <h1>Introduction</h1>